 - Question on 'Scientific advice for safety studies' on our page Post-authorisation safety studies: questions and answers.

-EMA offers consultations in parallel with European Network for Health Technology Assessment (EUnetHTA) as of July 2017.
-This aims to allow medicine developers to obtain feedback from regulators and HTA bodies on their evidence-generation plans to support decision-making on marketing authorisation and reimbursement of new medicines at the same time.
+This aims to allow medicine developers to obtain feedback from regulators and health technology assessment (HTA) bodies in European Union (EU) Member States on their evidence-generation plans to support decision-making on marketing authorisation and reimbursement of new medicines at the same time.

 For more information, see Parallel consultation with regulators and health technology assessment bodies.

 EMA offers tailored scientific advice on development programmes of new biosimiliar medicines.

 The tailored procedure advises developers on the studies they should conduct, based on a review of the quality, analytical and functional data they already have available.